flankb/nameof/packages/nameof/README.md

 }
 ```

-Take an attention for `coverageBehaviour` setting, `@nameofKey` and `@nameofIgnore` annotations.
+Take an attention for `coverage` setting, `@nameofKey` and `@nameofIgnore` annotations.
 If you do not set coverage, generator will use  `includeImplicit` setting by default.

 ### Override names
 If you want override name of element you can do it!